Data Centers in Aalborg

 - Earthquake: 0.1

-Other natural hazards are considered minor or are not listed for this specific geography as of September 2025.
+Other natural hazards are minor or not listed for this geography as of September 2025.
+The low seismic and atmospheric risk scores make this an ideal location for long-term infrastructure investment.